Chudarsan/python/python_assignment1.md

 numbers = [12, 75, 150, 180, 145, 525, 50]

 	program:
 		numbers = [12, 75, 150, 180, 145, 525, 50]

 		for num in numbers:

 			if num > 500:
 				break
 			elif num > 150:
 				continue

 			if (num % 5 == 0):
 				print(num ," is divisible by 5")

 Q26.
 What is a string?
 How can we declare string in Python?

      String is sequence of characters in python. str_var = 'python'
 		or
 	 str_var = "Python"

 Q27.
 How can we access the string using its index?

      By using [] and passingi index numer in it.
 	 ex:
 		str_var = "Python"
 		print(str_var[3]) --> h

 Q28.
-Write a code to get the desired output of the following

-string = "Big Data iNeuron"
-desired_output = "iNeuron"
+Write a code to get the desired output of the following string = "Big Data iNeuron" desired_output = "iNeuron"

 	 program:
 		 string = "Big Data iNeuron"
 		 print(string[9:])

 Q29.
 Write a code to get the desired output of the following
     string = "Big Data iNeuron"
     desired_output = "norueNi"

 	program:

 		string = "Big Data iNeuron"
 		print(string[-1:-8:-1])

 Q30.
 Resverse the string given in the above question.

 	program:
 		string = "Big Data iNeuron"
 		print(string[-1::-1])

 Q31.
 How can you delete entire string at once?

-	 By using del keywords
+	 By using del keyword we can delete string from memory on python del string
-	 del string

 Q32.
 What is escape sequence?

-	escape sequence is a sequence of characters with special meaning when used inside a string or a character.
+	Escape sequence is a sequence of characters with special meaning when used inside a string or a character.
 	And  escape sequence charcters are non-printable when backslash preceds them. examples of escape sequences are \t,\b ,\n ...